ziutek/simple_go_wiki/README.md

         // Prepared statements
         artlist_stmt, article_stmt, update_stmt *mymy.Statement
     )
+After declaration, MySQL connection handler is ready for connect to the database.
+But we will not make this connection explicitly.

-Next we define some utility functions for MySQL errors handling:
+Next we will define some utility functions for MySQL errors handling:

     func mysqlError(err os.Error) (ret bool) {
         ret = (err != nil)